 MEA can then issue funding announcements outlining program eligibility requirements and submission instructions for the Maryland-specific HOMES rebate programs.

-IRA Timing for the residential-home rebate programs: While MEA does not have exact timelines for this program, the DOE webpage for the home rebate programs indicates that “Later in 2023, DOE will make funds available to State Energy Offices”.
-Based on DOE’s timing to make the IRA funding available to the states and the process outlined above that will be needed to launch these new programs, it is anticipated that these rebates may not be available for residents until the end of calendar year 2023, and possibly early 2024.
+IRA Timing for the residential home rebate programs: While DOE has made the funding available for applications and announced program guidelines on the DOE webpage for the home rebate programs, MEA does not yet have the funds to award rebates to Maryland customers.
+Assuming a timely funding award from DOE, MEA anticipates that these rebates will be available for residents during the 2nd quarter of calendar year 2024.
 MEA is aware of the interest in these programs, and is looking for opportunities to get the rebate programs available to the public as soon as possible.

 If you are interested in getting updates on these new federal programs from MEA, as well as other MEA energy programs, please follow MEA on social media at Facebook | X, formerly known as Twitter | LinkedIn.

 Additionally, DOE addresses the subject of whether or not rebates will be available retroactively on its frequently asked questions webpage for the residential IRA programs.
 Question #11 from this webpage states “Given that states must establish programs that ensure compliance with the law (e.g., eligibility of household, technology, program reporting) in addition to their own requirements, it will be difficult to offer rebates for projects completed before program requirements are fully defined and programs are operational" As a result, MEA does not anticipate that retroactive rebates will be eligible for Maryland's Home Efficiency Rebate program.